Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Existence and uniqueness of SDEs with finite time delay

 Clearly, if $X$ is a global solution, then $X\in\mathbb D\Rplus.$ In addition, when we talk about a solution, we may as well always consider a version with \cadlag paths everywhere, because of the fact that these two versions are indistinguishable \cite[Thm.
 I.2]{book:protter}.
-We usually set $X=0$ on $[T_\infty,\infty).$
+We usually set $X=0$ on the stochastic interval $[T_\infty,\infty).$

-We will prove the existence and uniqueness result below by restricting ourselves to $M$ that are martingales of class (HDol).
+As a service to the community, we will prove the existence and uniqueness result below by restricting ourselves to $M$ that are martingales of class (HDol); see Appendix \ref{app:A} for the definition of this class and other classes.
 Within this setting, the proof is completely analogous to the Brownian case, see \cite[Ch.
 5]{book:mao}, and it can be divided into essentially three main steps.
 It immediately follows that the assertion is true for semimartingales of class (HSqL) as well, since their martingale part is in (HSqLM) $\subseteq$ (HDol) and because the predictable part is directly proportional to $t$.
 For general semimartingales $M$, we refer to the results scattered throughout \cite{book:Rao} and \cite{book:protter}.
-These books follow two distinct approaches on how to prove this, yet require rather sophisticated tools.
+These monographs follow two distinct approaches on how to prove this, yet require rather sophisticated tools.

 \begin{theorem} Suppose $a, b: D[-\tau,0] \rightarrow \mathbb{R}$ are proper locally Lipschitz functionals.
 Then for every initial process $\Phi\in \mathbb D[-\tau,0]$, there exists a stopping time $T_\infty$ and a stochastic process $X$ such that $(X,T_\infty)$ is a local solution to initial value problem \eqref{eq:SDDE11}.
 The stopping time $T_\infty$ can be chosen such that $(X,T_\infty)$ is a maximal solution of \eqref{eq:SDDE11}.
 This maximal solution is unique.